 According to local legend, Washington Elementary School is haunted by the ghost of a 13-year-old boy who died while the school was being renovated.
 He strayed into an off-limits area, fell through a hole in the floor, and wasn't discovered until much later.
 Students and teachers report strong feelings of dread in the area where the boy died.
 Scratching, knocking, and bangs can be heard in the same hallway.
 Mysterious shadows flit through corridors, particularly at twilight.

-The Black Diamond Mine
+Midwife Ghost at the Black Diamond Mine

 The Black Diamond Mine and surrounding town are said to be haunted by the ghost of Sarah Norton.
 Sarah was a midwife who died on her way to deliver a baby.
 Many remember her saying she did not want a funeral, but the townspeople felt it was the right thing to do, so they tried to perform a burial service.
 Twice, natural disasters such as fierce thunderstorms struck during the services.
 Finally, Sarah was laid to rest but her ghost continues to haunt the area.
 Look for Sarah's ghost at the Rose Hill Cemetery.
 She seems particularly fond of children and often appears to them.